 The enhanced video processing system allows video to be captured in DCI 4K/60 (4096 x 2160/60fps) at a bitrate of 100Mbps.
 Also, the Phantom 4 supports the H.265 video codec.
 The advantage of H.265 is that it doubles the amount of image processing as H.264, resulting in significantly enhanced image quality.
 All of this helps you see what is going on better, and allows you to better compose your photos.

 The camera’s larger sensor captures more information in every pixel, which improves dynamic range, signal-to-noise ratio, and low light performance.
 The one-inch 20-megapixel CMOS sensor has a maximum ISO range of 12800 and increased contrast.
 This provides images that are good enough for immediate use, while also capturing necessary information for advanced post-processing.

 Probably the most limiting factor in choosing the Phantom over other UAV’s is its price.
-At the time of this article being written, the Phantom 2.0 is listed at $1,408 on Amazon.
+At the time of this article being written, the DJI Phantom 4 Pro 2.0 is listed at $1,408 on Amazon.
 While very few will argue that the Phantom 2.0 doesn’t deliver value and quality at that price, it is still a large sum of money.
 This is one of the main reasons that most Phantom users are either professional photographers/cinematographers or businesses.